-Schostak chain bids $10.98M to win auction for buying Olga’s Kitchen out of bankruptcy
+Schostak bids $10.98M to win auction for Olga’s Kitchen

 An affiliate of Team Schostak Family Restaurants won the Friday auction to buy bankrupt Olga’s Kitchen Inc., the Troy-based restaurant chain known for its signature gyro sandwich and bread named after its founder.

 SOK Venture LLC, an affiliate of the Livonia-based company that owns 65 Applebee’s, four Del Taco and two MOD Pizza outlets, bid about $10.98 million for Olga’s more than 25 restaurants.
 It bested Cosmo Hospitality LLC, a Troy-based firm that pledged $8.55 million, according to a court filing.